-In addition to experiencing a BoP problem due to an export earning shortfall or excess cereal import costs, the eligibility requirements include (a) the shortfall in export earnings or the excess cereal import costs have to be temporary, that is they have to be short term in character; (b) the shortfall in export earnings or the excess cereal import costs must be largely attributable to factors beyond the control of the beneficiary country and (c) if the IMF member has BoP difficulties above and beyond the effect of the shock, it must have a new arrangement in place at the time of the request for a CFF purchase.
-In other words,
+In addition to experiencing a BoP problem due to an export earning shortfall or excess cereal import costs, the eligibility requirements include the following:

-"where the BoP is not deemed satisfactory, requests for CFF can only be met in conjunction with an upper credit tranche-type arrangement" (IMF, 2004a, Box 1).
+- A. The shortfall in export earnings or the excess cereal import costs have to be temporary, that is they have to be short term in character. - B. The shortfall in export earnings or the excess cereal import costs must be largely attributable to factors beyond the control of the beneficiary country. - C. If the IMF member has BOP difficulties above and beyond the effect of the shock, it must have a new arrangement in place at the time of the request for a CFF purchase.
+In other words, "where the BoP is not deemed satisfactory, requests for CFF can only be met in conjunction with an upper credit tranche-type arrangement" (IMF, 2004a, Box 1).

-The last qualifying criterion5 introduces conditionality in the sense that depends on the terms of the arrangement.
+The last qualifying criterion6 introduces conditionality in the sense that depend on the terms of the arrangement.
 This implies that only the stand-alone purchases are not subject to conditionality, in the sense that requests for stand-alone purchases under CFF are met only if the BoP position is satisfactory, apart from the export earnings shock (or the excess in cereal import costs).